buhrmi/buhrmi/README.md

 ## Hi there

-This is buhrmi, freelancing web developer specializing in Ruby on Rails and Svelte.
+Thanks for visiting!
+I'm buhrmi, a freelancing web developer working with Ruby on Rails and Svelte.

 Come join me on [YouTube](https://youtube.com/@buhrmidevelops/streams), where I'm currently building the [Shitcoin Society](https://www.shitcoinsociety.com) - an open-source crypto investment club.

-### Open source tools
+Or check out some open-source tools I've made in the past:

 - **[ActiveState](https://github.com/buhrmi/activestate)**<br>
   ActiveState augments your ActionCable Channels with superpowers to update Svelte 5 state in real-time.